ccloquet/ShowMe/README.md

   - peerjs_url: fully qualified domain name of your PeerJS server without preceding https and without trailing '/' (eg : mypeerjs-server.example.com, but not https://mypeerjs-server.example.com/)

 - in config/params.php:
+  - TWILIO_SID & TWILIO_APIKEY are the Twilio credentials to het the STUN (free) and TURN (paying) servers
   - BASE_URL should be set to the page the the citizen will see (html/index.html)
   - $params contains the userids, usernames, secrets and API key for the SMS API -> in the future, this might move to a database